favour-chibueze/Car-Park/README.md

 # Car-Park
-This contains "How it Works" Page for Car Park App
+This repo contains "How it Works" Page for Car Park App